stub Top Jennifer Doudna Companies to Watch (September 2023) - Securities.io

 It went out of stealth mode in 2018, aiming to use CRISPR technology to create easy-to-use kits and a smartphone app that can detect diseases in hospitals or even at home, with results in 20 minutes.

-The company is also looking to discover new CRISPR systems, like Cas13, Cas14, CasZ, CasY, and CasPhi.
+The company also wants to discover new CRISPR systems, like Cas13, Cas14, CasZ, CasY, and CasPhi.
 To some extent, it seems Mammoth's business model will be more based on developing patents on CRISPR systems and licensing them out for therapeutic or industrial applications down the road.

 It relies on Cas-X, a smaller protein than Cas9, making it more likely to work inside living cells.
-The company is relatively discrete about its progresses, with only a general list of therapeutic areas and technical achievement being advertised.
+The company is relatively discrete about its progress, with only a general list of therapeutic areas and technical achievements being advertised.

 Source: Scribe Therapeutics

 Behind the public eye, it is nevertheless making great progress if we are to judge by its recent onslaught of partnerships.
-The company has entered an agreement with Biogen to investigate CasX for amyotrophic lateral sclerosis (ALS), for a total potential of $400M.
+The company has agreed with Biogen to investigate CasX for amyotrophic lateral sclerosis (ALS) for a total potential of $400M.
 It also signed a $1B licensing deal with Sanofi to develop novel natural killer (NK) cell therapies for cancer.

 The company was made to commercialize and license out the CRISPR patents held by Berkeley.
 The list of such licensing is rather impressive, including large companies like Novartis and Corteva:

-It also has a partnership with AbbVie for cancer cell therapies (CAR-T) and its own cancer therapies (CAR-NK).
+It also partners with AbbVie for cancer cell therapies (CAR-T) and its own cancer therapies (CAR-NK).

 Similar to Editas, it is working on Cas12 technology, chRDNA, for “multiplex gene insertions, with a high degree of specificity and lower levels of off-target editing than first-generation CRISPR-Cas”

 The company had $317M in cash in April 2023, expecting it to provide a cash runway into 2025.
-It might need to raise more money by then, or might get enough from partnership and licensing fees to start operate on its own cash flow.
+It might need to raise more money by then or might get enough from partnership and licensing fees to start operating on its own cash flow.

 This followed an $11M grant from the Mark Zuckerberg and Priscilla Chan's Foundation for “a new program to use the revolutionary gene-editing tool on plants to boost their aptitude for carbon storage. ”